Assigning WordPress Posts To Different Authors

-During the course of managing your website, there could be situations when you may need to change authors attributed to one or more of your WordPress posts.
+There may be situations during the course of managing your website where you may need to reassign the author attributed to one or more of your WordPress posts.

-- You have posts that either you or someone else has written, where the assigned name is “admin”, or “editor”, etc.
+- You have published posts that either you or someone else has written, where the assigned name is “admin”, or “guest author”, etc.

-- Reassigning post authorship from one author to another user,
+- You allow multiple guest authors to submit posts your site and need to reassign post authorship from one author to another user,

-- You import content written by ghost writers and have to publish the content under your name or publish it under the account of another user,
+- You import posts written by outsourced article writers and need to reassign the content either to your account or the account of other authors,

-- You delete a user from your site and want to transfer content authorship to existing members,
+- You delete an author from your site and want to assign attribution to existing users,

-Go through the step-by-step tutorials below to learn how to edit the author of a post in WordPress.
+Go through the step-by-step tutorials below to learn how to reassign authors in WordPress.

-How To Change WordPress Post Authors – Step-By-Step Tutorial
+How To Change WordPress Post Authors – Tutorial

-You can add new authors to WordPress in the Users screen (Users > Add New) …
+You can add a new author to WordPress in the Users panel …

-When the user logs into the site and creates a post, the user is then attributed authorship of the post …
+When a user assigned an ‘author’ role logs into WordPress and creates a post, the user is then attributed authorship of the post …

-(Published posts are normally assigned authorship to the user that created it)!
+(Authorship of posts is usually attributed to the user that created it)!

-We explain how to add new authors to WordPress in a separate tutorial.
+We cover how to add authors and how to create posts in WordPress in other tutorials.

-In this tutorial, you will learn how to change WordPress authors in posts using the following methods:
+In this tutorial, you will learn how to change post authors in WordPress using the following methods:

 - Keeping the same post author but changing their display name,

-- Attributing posts to different authors in the Quick Edit section (single posts),
+- Assigning a post to a different author using the Quick Edit section (single post change),

-- Attributing multiple posts to other authors in the Bulk Edit feature
+- Assign multiple posts to other authors in the Bulk Edit function

-- Transferring posts from a deleted author to a different author.
+- Transferring posts from deleted authors to a different author.

-Method #1 – Keep The Same Author, Change The Display Name
+Method #1 – Keep The Same Author, Change The Author Name

-Let’s say that you decide to change the name displaying on all the posts that you have created to a different name.
+Let’s say that you need to edit the name displaying on all of the posts that you have created to a different name.

-There are various reasons for doing this.
+There could be a number of reasons for doing this.
 It could be because:

-- You were set up as ”admin” or “editor” and you would like to publish posts under your real name,
+- You were set up with a username like ”admin” or “editor” and you want to publish posts using a different username,

 - You would like to publish posts under an alias,